olsond2/toolkit/README.md

 # Toolkit
-Useful cybersecurity and Digital Forensics
+Useful Cybersecurity and Digital Forensics Tools

 ## Description
 This project is a collection of tools I found useful during the Digital Forensics class at BYU.
 The different tools are divided up according to their use (DF=Digital Forensics, RE=Reverse Engineering/Malware Analysis, Other=other).
 These are not meant to be main repositories of the tools.
 Instead, they contain a brief description of them and how to get/use them.